 Retention of User Data

-Server applications that provide programmatic data communications may create log files that contain patron information.
+Server applications that provide programmatic data communications may create log files that contain user information.
 The library should establish policies for how long to retain log files and methods for securely destroying data that is no longer needed.
 Retention policies should also cover archival copies and backups.

 Librarians and library technologists who participate in the design of new standards or application profiles for machine-to-machine communication protocols should advocate for standards that follow these guidelines.